This series takes a fresh, sometimes challenging, look at some of the issues facing the actuarial profession and society

 Through this, we hope to challenge the status quo within the profession, question orthodoxy, and shine a light on complex or under-examined issues.
 At its heart, the series is about stimulating discussion and dialogue to help tackle issues from a different perspective.

-Don’t miss the chance to join author Dermot Grenham live on Thursday 27 February for an engaging Q&A session on IFoA communities.
+Don’t miss the chance to join author Richard Hartigan on 9 May, 12:00 to 12:30 (BST), for an engaging Q&A session on IFoA communities.
 He’ll be delving deeper into the report and answering your questions.